xraf32/nophone/README.md

     ```
     <details><summary>Why the internet connection matters even if the slave will not use a web app</summary><p>

-      The computer has an RTC clock soldered to the motherboard, powered by an independent battery, and this is why it does not reset the time at every boot even if it ran out of power.
-The Rock64 does not have this.
-DietPi corrects the time at every boot syncing with an NTP server.
+    A computer has an RTC clock powered by an independent battery, this is why its clock does not reset at every boot.
+An SBC like the Rock64 does not have this.
+DietPi corrects the time at every boot by syncing the system clock to an NTP server over the internet.
 So, without internet, the clock will be wrong.
-That, in turn, will prevent HTTPS connections, including those of `apt` itself, but the errors messages don't say anything about time or clock.
-To avoid this snowball of problems, either install an RTC module or make sure the internet connection always works.
-The second option requires the same infrastructure of the SSH remote access, so it is cleaner and simpler.
+That will prevent HTTPS connections, but the error messages will not indicate the problem is the clock.
+To avoid this snowball of stupidity, it is easier to make sure the internet always works than to install an RTC module.
+Moreover, the setup for the internet is the same for SSH access, which is the best solution to interface with an SBC anyway.

     </p></details>

-10. Install `sftp-server` in Rock64.
-Without this, `scp` won't work to transfer files between the computer and Rock64: `sudo apt install openssh-sftp-server`
+11. Without `sftp-server`, `scp` won't work to transfer files between the computer and Rock64.
+So install that package: `sudo apt install openssh-sftp-server`
-11.
+12.